Online Cognitive Behavioural Therapy effective when delivered in real time by a therapist

-Cognitive behavioural therapy (CBT) seems to be effective when delivered online in real time by a therapist, with benefits maintained over 8 months.
-This method of delivery could broaden access to CBT in primary care.
-These are the conclusions of an article in this week’s Global Mental Health special edition of The Lancet, written by Dr David Kessler, NIHR National School for Primary Care Research, University of Bristol and colleagues.
+Cognitive behavioural therapy (CBT) seems to be effective when delivered online in real time by a therapist, with benefits maintained over 8 months, according to a paper in The Lancet by Dr David Kessler of Bristol University's NIHR National School for Primary Care Research.

 In this randomised controlled trial, 297 patients with a confirmed diagnosis of depression were recruited from 55 general practices in Bristol, London, and Warwickshire.
 Patients received online CBT in addition to usual care (intervention, 149 patients); or to usual care from their general practitioner while on an 8-month waiting list for online CBT (control, 148).
 The primary outcome was recovery from depression at 4 months.

 The researchers found that 113 patients in the intervention group and 97 in the control group completed 4-month follow-up.
 Thirty-eight per cent of patients recovered from depression in the intervention group versus 24 per cent in the control group at 4 months.
 After 8 months, the proportions of patients that had recovered were 42 per cent (intervention) and 26 per cent (control).

 The authors conclude: “The number of patients for whom online CBT is feasible and attractive will grow.
 It could be useful in areas where access to psychological treatment is scare, and for patients whose first language is not English.
 It could make access to psychotherapies more equitable by providing a service to patients in areas or even countries where psychological treatment is not readily available.
 Real-time online CBT offers the flexibility and responsiveness of face-to-face CBT and is appropriate for people with severe symptoms.
 It affords an opportunity for reflexion and review as part of the therapeutic process, which could enhance its effectiveness.”